Officer Edward Nero is charged with second-degree intentional assault and other charges

 Nero, who is charged with second-degree intentional assault, reckless endangerment and two counts of misconduct in office, was one of three bike officers involved in the initial police encounter with Gray on April 12, 2015.

-Schatzow told the court Nero shackled Gray's legs and later, with the help of another officer, loaded the prisoner into the van.
+Prosecutor Michael Schatzow told the court that Nero shackled Gray’s legs and, with the help of another officer, loaded Gray into the van.